cloudify-cosmo/docs.getcloudify.org/README.md

  - clone this repository (the content repository)
  - clone [docs.getcloudify.org-site repository](https://github.com/cloudify-cosmo/docs.getcloudify.org-site) (the framework around the content)

 now do the following steps:
- - create a configuration file under `docs.getcloudify.org-site/dev/config.json`
+ - create a configuration file under `docs.getcloudify.org-site/dev/config.json` with the config content below.
    - alternatively, you can write the file wherever you want and export CONFIG_JSON variable that will point to its location
  - go to root of `docs.getcloudify.org-site` and run:
    - `bower cache clean && bower install`